The Daddy’s Checklist to Surviving Childbirth

 Supporting a woman in labour is hard work.
-Have a friend, relative or even better hire a Doula who can offer help so you enjoy some break.
+Have a friend, relative, or even better hire a Doula who can offer help so you enjoy some break.
 It is important for the man to have a chance to enjoy the ‘becoming a father’ moment too.
-If you know you are unable to support your spouse/partner even after taking a childbirth class, let her know in good time and plan for someone to be with her.
+If you know you are unable to support your spouse/partner even after taking a childbirth class, let her know in a good time and plan for someone to be with her.

 Find out more about preparing for childbirth from Lucy Muchiri.

 You can also prepare for your baby’s arrival with this newborn checklist from MumsVillage.
 Our baby shopping list will help you purchase everything your newest family member really needs.
 From baby’s comfort in sleep to their feeding and bathing needs, you’ll find it here.